grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### They weld the mating collar)

 This was going to be an extremely tough job.
 Not as tough, Owen reminded himself, as welding the pressure hull back together under water, like Chips was currently doing, but nobody would do this job on the _Gnat_ if they did not have to.
 Owen had wheeled the welding rig across the gangway, and that had only been modestly harrowing.
-Connecting it to the _Gnat's_ questionable electrical system and lashing it to the sloshing hull had been somewhat more so.
+Connecting it to the _Gnat_'s questionable electrical system and lashing it to the sloshing hull had been somewhat more so.
 Owen set Shakes up with everything he needed, handing him tools one by one like a nurse supporting a surgeon opening a consumptive rib cage.

 The ocean chop was not horrendous, but it was enough that the _Gnat_ rolled back and forth under them.
 Owen had locked huge iron clamps in place that held the work material to the sail.
 The water washing over the deck sometimes smacked against the sail and shot up right where Shakes was welding.